 Resources By Topic:

-Checklist for Starting a Business in Idaho – Tips and tricks for starting a business in Idaho.
+Checklist for Starting a Business in Idaho – A comprehensive guide from the Dept. of Commerce on starting a business in Idaho.

 Business.USA.Gov – Official business tools and resources of the U.S. Government.

 SBDCNet – Business information, help, and examples.

 SBA Office of Advocacy – An independent voice for small business within the federal government, the watchdog for the Regulatory Flexibility Act (RFA) and the source of small business statistics.

 SBA’s Women’s Business Center – Find the Women’s Business Center, designed to assist women in starting and growing small businesses, nearest you.